 The actual amount of future toll revenues collected by the Commission depends upon a number of factors, including rates established by the Commission and the level and composition of traffic on the System.
 Many of these factors are beyond the control of the Commission.
 The Commission is obligated under the terms of the Amended Funding Agreement (as such term is defined in the Subordinate Indenture), Act 44 and Act 89, the Senior Indenture and the Subordinate Indenture to fix and revise tolls at levels that will generate revenues (together with other available moneys) sufficient to pay all of its obligations under the Amended Funding Agreement (as such term is defined in the Subordinate Indenture), to construct and maintain the System and to pay debt service obligations and other amounts payable to PennDOT or the Commonwealth.
 However, the amount of traffic on the System cannot be predicted with certainty and may decline due to general economic conditions, diversion of some traffic to alternative non-toll routes to avoid toll rate increases or because of increased fuel costs, increased mileage standards, higher fuel taxes or other factors.
 There is insufficient data to assess these risk factors fully.
-However, based on historical variations in such factors and the recent toll increases, the Commission reasonably expects to have sufficient revenues to meet its payment obligations, including payment obligations with respect to the 2019A Subordinate Bonds.
-But see APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION -Performance Audit by the Auditor General."
+However, based on historical variations in such factors and the recent toll increases, the Commission reasonably expects to have sufficient revenues to meet its payment obligations, including payment obligations with respect to the 2019 Subordinate Bonds.
+But see APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION Performance Audit by the Auditor General."

 In addition, as set forth in the Traffic Study, there is considerable uncertainty inherent in future traffic and revenue forecasts for any toll facility, and differences between forecasted and actual results (which may be material) may occur due to events and circumstances beyond the control of the forecasters, including without limitation economic conditions and other factors.
 See APPENDIX G - "TRAFFIC AND REVENUE STUDY."
-While future traffic volume and revenues cannot be
+While future traffic volume and revenues cannot be predicted with certainty, the Commission reasonably expects that it will have sufficient revenue to meet the then existing debt and operational obligations of the Commission.
+But see APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION CERTAIN FINANCIAL INFORMATION - Performance Audit by the Auditor General."

-Investors in the 2019A

-Subordinate Bonds bear
+Investors in the 2019 Subordinate Bonds bear

-greater risk of nonpayment

-because the priority of

-payment of interest and

-principal on the 2019A

-Subordinate Bonds is

-subordinate to the Senior

-Indenture Parity

-Obligations under the

-Senior Indenture
+The 2019 Subordinate Bonds are subordinate in right of payment from the General Reserve Fund to the payment of all Senior Indenture Parity greater risk of nonpayment because the priority of payment of interest and principal on the 2019 Subordinate Bonds is subordinate to the Senior Indenture Parity Obligations under the Senior Indenture; the 2019 First Series Special Revenue Bonds are subordinate to the 2019 First Series Subordinate Revenue Bonds

-The Trust Estate will have limited assets from which to make payments on the 2019A Subordinate Bonds, which may result in losses
+The Trust Estate will have limited assets from which to make payments on the 2019 Subordinate Bonds, which may result in losses